Myōan

 A small number of works are made available.

-These are paintings that no longer sit naturally within the developing focus of the collection, or whose presence may be better sustained through another custodian.
+These are paintings that no longer sit naturally within the developing focus of the collection, or whose continued life may be better sustained through another custodian.
+Some are more modest works; others remain historically or visually compelling examples within broader traditions of Japanese painting and transmission.

-Availability is guided by suitability rather than turnover.
-Each work is offered with attention to condition, context, and continuity, with the hope that it will be lived with carefully and allowed to continue its passage through time.
+Availability is guided less by turnover than by suitability.
+Paintings are offered selectively and with attention to condition, context, attribution, and continuity, with the hope that they will be lived with carefully and allowed to continue their passage through time.

 Journal

-The collection unfolds.
-Certain works remain, others pass on, but each leaves a trace — a shift in understanding, a refinement of attention.
+The collection unfolds slowly.
+Certain works remain, others pass on, but each leaves a trace — a shift in perception, a refinement of attention, a deepening of the questions through which the collection itself is formed.

-This journal gathers those moments: encounters with paintings, fragments of research, observations made in front of objects and places.
-It is not a record of conclusions, but of continuities — a way of following how meaning accumulates over time.
+This journal gathers those moments: encounters with paintings, fragments of research, correspondence, translations, observations made in front of objects, books, temples, and places.
+It is not a record of conclusions or fixed certainties, but of continuities — a way of following how meaning, doubt, comparison, and understanding accumulate gradually over time.

-What appears here is part of that ongoing movement: a record of seeing, thinking, and living with these works.
+What appears here is therefore part of an ongoing movement rather than a finished statement: a record of seeing, thinking, questioning, and living with these works over time.

 Approach

-The collection is shaped through looking over time — not only in front of the works themselves, but through continued engagement with historical material, books, and visual records.
-Paintings are returned to repeatedly, allowing their structure, intention, and sensibility to unfold gradually.
+The collection is shaped through looking over time — not only in front of the works themselves, but through continued engagement with historical material, books, catalogues, archives, and visual records.
+Paintings are returned to repeatedly, allowing their structure, atmosphere, intention, and internal logic to unfold gradually through sustained attention and comparison.

-The aim is not to assemble a comprehensive survey, but to build a coherent body of work that reflects this ongoing process — a collection formed through attention, continuity, and a shared commitment to clarity in both image and thought.
+The aim is not to assemble a comprehensive survey or a collection of trophies, but to build a coherent body of work that reflects this ongoing process of study and attentiveness — a collection formed through continuity, uncertainty, comparison, and a shared commitment to clarity in both image and thought.

 Get in Touch